SlimRunner/restful-webserver/docs/development.md

 Now clone using SSH to get the repo locally.
 You can find the commands here:
 > [https://code.cs130.org/admin/repos/tutututu-maxverstappen,general](https://code.cs130.org/admin/repos/tutututu-maxverstappen,general)

-**IMPORTANT**: Use the one with the hook.
-Otherwise, you won't be able to commit.
+This setup is just for testing so it is not essential to get the commit message hook, as you won't be pushing for review.

 #### Create Base
 Since our config file references itself, you must first build the base and then run the config on the latest: